alecramsay/pg/docs/index.markdown

 layout: default
 ---

-This site introduces a new concept -- baseline districts -- and uses it to illustrate the tradeoffs inherent redistricting a state.[^1]
+This site introduces a new concept -- baseline districts -- and uses it to show the tradeoffs inherent redistricting a state.[^1]

 *Note: This web site is still a work in progress, but I've started to add preliminary results for some states.*